Escaping the Resource Trap: Evidence from Resource-rich Emerging Economies

 Following this expert meeting, Gilles Carbonnier was invited to be guest editor by the journal Global Governance; the contributions have been published in June 2011 (vol 17:2).
 The conceptual side of the project was also pursued through the preparation of an edited volume based on contributions from the project’s network of partners and collaborators.

 In September 2011, a Working Paper on "Oil, Gas and Minerals: The Impact of Resource-Dependence and Governance on Sustainable Development" was published.
 This Working Paper takes adjusted net savings (ANS) as an indicator of weak sustainability in order to examine the link between resource dependence and sustainable development.

 The results highlight a negative relationship between natural resource extraction and ANS but indicate that this is not inevitable.
 Effective checks on the power of the executive appears to be critical for sustainable outcomes.
 Moreover, effective legislative chambers, an independent judiciary and broad acceptance of established institutions all have a positive impact on ANS per capita.
 The results further confirm that armed conflict and armed violence as measured by homicide rate have a negative impact on ANS.

-Preliminary results of this CCDP project suggest that there is a need for the extractive industries and donor agencies to expand their focus from community-development programmes to strengthening checks-and-balance mechanisms.
+The results of this CCDP project suggest that there is a need for the extractive industries and donor agencies to expand their focus from community-development programmes to strengthening checks-and-balance mechanisms.